Joseph Needham and the Spirit of Science in Wartime China

 Liu Xiao says Needham’s wartime papers, diaries, reports, and letters show that he gained lifelong friends among Chinese scholars.
 Many later took key roles at UNESCO and other international organisations.
 For Needham, the experience also shaped the rest of his career.
 His monumental Science and Civilisation in China grew from the respect he developed during those years, and from his belief that the world should understand China’s scientific heritage and enduring spirit.

-Written by Chen Wang, Additional reporting by CNS.
+Reported by Zhixin Nie, edited by Chen Wang, additional reporting by CNS.

 If you like this article, why not read: Beyond Borders: Dr. Assmy’s Century-Old Legacy in Chongqing